 Is my business's communication on WhatsApp secure and compliant with data privacy regulations?

-Yes, especially when using the WhatsApp Business API, which offers end-to-end encryption for all messages and includes features like opt-in management, template approval, and role-based access control.
+Yes, particularly via WhatsApp Business API, which offers end-to-end encryption, opt-in management, template approval, and role-based access control.
 The platform is compliant with global privacy regulations such as GDPR, LGPD, and PDPA.

-However, your business is still responsible for collecting opt-ins, storing customer data, and ensuring transparency.
+However, your business is still responsible for collecting opt-ins, storing customer data, and ensuring transparency when using WhatsApp Business.